Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 ---
 layout: default
 title: 4.
-Gaia and Shiva v1.0
+Gaia and Shiva
 parent: Lv 100.
-FRU (WIP)
+FRU
 nav_order: 4
 has_children: false
 has_toc: false
 permalink: /ultimates/fru/04_gaia_and_shiva/
 ---

-# Gaia and Shiva v1.0
+# Gaia and Shiva

 This is version 1.0, that uses the vertical spread *Darklit Dragonsong* strat, and anti-KB for *Crystallize Time* with 2x 7:1 Akh Morn stacks.